Create project

 .

-If the UseWindowsForms
+If you do not set the UseWindowsForms

-attribute is not set to true
+attribute to true

 , the System.Windows.Forms